-&lt;sup>5 See Letter dated October 7, 2014, from the Honorable Mary E. McLeod, Acting Legal Adviser, Department of State, to the Honorable Anuj C. Desai and Sylvia M. Becker, Foreign Claims Settlement Commission ("2014 Referral" or "October 2014 Referral").
+&lt;sup>5 See Letter dated October 7, 2014, from the Honorable Mary E. McLeod, Acting Legal Adviser, Department of State, to the Honorable Anuj C. Desai and Sylvia M. Becker, Foreign Claims Settlement Commission ("2014 Referral") or "October 2014 Referral").

-Settlement Agreement, the first having been by letter dated November 14, 2012 ("2012 known as Category A, consists of claims by U.S. nationals for hostage-taking by $Iraq^2$ in violation of international law prior to October 7, 2004, provided that the claimant was not a plaintiff in pending litigation against Iraq for hostage taking at the time of the entry into force of the Claims Settlement Agreement and has not received compensation under the Claims Settlement Agreement from the U.S. Department of State....
+first having been by letter dated November 14, 2012 ("2012 Referral" or "November 2012 Referral").

+One category of claims from the 2014 Referral is applicable here.
+That category, known as Category A, consists of claims by U.S. nationals for hostage-taking by Iraq in violation of international law prior to October 7, 2004, provided that the claimant was not a plaintiff in pending litigation against Iraq for hostage taking at the time of the entry into force of the Claims Settlement Agreement and has not received compensation under the Claims Settlement Agreement from the U.S. Department of State. . . .